Posts

 Image

-Photo: Finn Tranter After several months of living in the perpetual glow of Paris, London, and Lisboa, we're now back in our house in the small village of Antraigues in the south of France.
-We miss the pulse and excitement of the big cities but at least we have regained the inky blackness of the night skies.
-Here in Antraigues, far from the garish illumination of modern urban life, the sky remains unsullied, allowing thousands of glittering stars to reveal themselves, and we appreciate that it is indeed a rare gift in this modern world to find a place completely devoid of light pollution.
-In the cities, we can forget what an unfathomable multitude of worlds exists above our heads, but in this sleepy Volane valley, surrounded by black mountains, the heavens astound.
-Last night, we stood on a grassy slope outside the village and saw all the familiar constellations rising in their full glory - the Big Dipper, Cassiopeia, Andromeda, the square ...
+Photo: Finn Tranter After several months of living in the constant light of the big cities, are we finally back in our house in the small village of Antraigues in the south of France.
+We definitely miss the pulse and all the funny times in the big cities, but at least have we regained the completely black night skies here.
+Far away from the bright lights of modern city life, the sky is totally clear.
+It lets thousands of stars show themselves, and we really appreciate that it is a rare gift to find a place without any light pollution.
+In the cities, you quickly forget what an incredible amount of worlds there exists above our heads, but here in the quiet Volane valley, surrounded by dark mountains, the sky is just amazing.
+Last night stood we on a grass slope outside the village and saw all the familiar constellations rising - the Big Dipper, Cassiopeia, Andromeda, and the square of Pegasus.
+When we stood there and looked up into infinity, came a real...